-4 Includes 211 erven established in Cornelia by means of densification
+Includes 211 erven established in Cornelia by means of densification

-- > Δ1: The first node is proposed where the Standerton Road (Generaal Hertzog Street) links with the settlement in a northern direction. - Δ2: A second multipurpose core is proposed in a southern direction, where the link road (Brain Street) from the Warden/ Villiers Road provides access to the settlement; - ➤ I1: the Free Zone Cheese factory is located adjacent Van Belkum Street, halfway between Cornelia and the Warden/ Villiers road ().
+- ➤ I1: the Free Zone Cheese factory is located adjacent Van Belkum Street, halfway between Cornelia and the Warden/ Villiers road ( ).
 Although the factory is located on privately owned land, the areas surrounding thereto, and adjacent Van Belkum Street where it links with Cornelia, may well be considered as a possible future light industrial and multipurpose node. - All the above nodes are motivated in view of current and foreseen long term developments adjacent thereto.